zeroc-ice/ice-demos/README.md

 ### Layout

-The sample programs are grouped by programming languages:
+The sample programs are grouped by programming language:

 * [C++](./cpp)
 * [C#](./csharp)